Wednesday, 26 December 2018

 Pictured: Liam Gallagher's coffee maker, which we found taking up half the studio on day 1.

-Even a lip-gnawing, own-tail-chasing louche twat like me can appreciate being in two such special things in a month.
-As much as performers bring lines to life, lines bring performers to life; John is Geppetto, Jason and Joel are Sid from Toy Story; both are examples of master toy makers, and being brought to life by both was magic fun.
+Even a lip-gnawing, own-tail-chasing, louche twat like me can appreciate being in two such special things in a month.
+As much as performers bring lines to life, lines bring performers to life; John is Geppetto, Jason and Joel are Sid from Toy Story; both are master toy makers, and being brought to life by both was magic fun.

 Not with these guys though.
 Well not yet, at least.
 Here's that cracking Angstrom theme.